Frances Murray: Personal life and teaching career

 She was born Rosemary Frances Sutherland on 10 February 1928 in Lanark, the daughter of Frances (Wotherspoon), an artist, and Donald Sutherland, a journalist and playwright.
-She studied at the University of Glasgow (1945–1947), later she decided took a year out and worked for and toured with the Unity Theatre of Glasgow (1948–1949).
+She studied at the University of Glasgow (1945–1947), later she took a year out and worked for and toured with the Unity Theatre of Glasgow (1948–1949).
 On 28 August 1950 she married Robert Edward Booth, a manager, and they had three daughters: Lesley, Judith, and Frances.

 In 1965, she gained an MA at the University of St Andrews, followed by a Diploma in Education in 1966.
 She taught History at Perth Academy, Scotland (1966–1972) and was Head of History Department at Linlathan School, Dundee (1972–1976).
 She was principal teacher of History at the Ladies' College, St Peter Port, Guernsey, Channel Isles (1976–1993).
 In 1993, she retired from teaching.

 After retiring, Rosemary and her husband moved to Spain to live and then to France where she lived in the Tarn (department) until her death.